sillsdev/libpalaso/ReadmeDesignerProjects.md

 # WinForms designer

 Starting with .NET Core 3.1 it's now possible to use WinForms in sdk-style csproj files.
-However, support for opening files in Designer is still not fully implemented.
+Support for opening files in Designer should now be implemented in Visual Studio 2019.

 JetBrains Rider is able to open files in design mode on Windows.
 Current versions of Visual Studio 2019 are also able to open files in